swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 When Mobile BankID is being used to sign data and the user has initiated the signature operation against the Signature Service from another device (desktop och tablet), and the BankID QR code functionality is not being used, the `personNumber` parameter must be assigned in the BankID Sign-call.

-Preferably this information was received in the `<psc:PrincipalSelection>` of the `<saml2p:AuthnRequest>` as described in section [3.3](#prompting-for-personal-identity-number), "[Prompting for Personal Identity Number (personnummer)](#prompting-for-personal-identity-number)".
+Preferably this information was received in the `<psc:PrincipalSelection>` of the `<saml2p:AuthnRequest>` as described in section [3.3](#mobile-bankid-on-another-device), "[Mobile BankID on another Device](#mobile-bankid-on-another-device)".

-Identity Providers wanting to support Signature Services that do not include the `<psc:PrincipalSelection>` extension MAY store the personal identity number in the user's web browser session storage during authentication, and use it during signature<sup>1</sup>, see section [3.3](#prompting-for-personal-identity-number) above.
+Identity Providers wanting to support Signature Services that do not include the `<psc:PrincipalSelection>` extension MAY store the personal identity number in the user's web browser session storage during authentication, and use it during signature<sup>1</sup>, see section [3.3](#mobile-bankid-on-another-device) above.

 > \[1\]: Almost all use cases where a user signs data is preceded by a login (authentication).